 Numark M2 Crossfader Wiring

 Most crossfaders/faders will be anywhere between 3-9 pins.
 Which leads to a lot of confusion when it comes to wiring in a new fader.
 It really just comes down to channel 1, channel 2, and the wiper (fader part).
-Above you can see that the “D-Type” fader has 6 pins, whereas the original M2 crossfader connection has 8 pins.
-On the connection to the mixer (male header) you can see the left two pins have been bent together for the wiper (ground) wire going into the crossfader, as well as the right two pins on the header have been bent together and soldered to one wire.
-Those two wires are now the left, right fade wipers.
+The “D-Type” fader has 6 pins, whereas the original M2 crossfader connection has 8 pins.
+On the connection to the mixer (male header above) the four pins in the middle have been bent together in pairs for the wiper (ground) wires going into the crossfader.
+These two wires are now the left, right fade wipers. the remaining pins on the left and right of the ground pins represent the left and right channels.
+I really should of drawn out a diagram, but the picture below should help with the correct orientation of the wires and how it should be plugged into the mixer.
+From trial and error I came to the final conclusion for the pins coming out of the mixer as: Pin 1: Channel One Left Pin 2: Channel Two Left Pin 3+4: Ground Pin 5+6: Ground Pin 7: Channel Two Right Pin 8: Channel One Right

 Crossfader Possibilities are Endless!